sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 We can focus on recruiting staff with proven open-source expertise and strengthen ties with open-source communities, by organising joint activities and finding practical ways to help projects achieve sustainability.

 When selecting new IT solutions, we will put more emphasis on the role of open standards and OSS.
-By balancing immediate technological needs and future flexibility, we can take account of sovereignty, openness and long-term interests.
+By balancing immediate technology needs and future flexibility, we can take account of sovereignty, openness and long-term interests.

 To make sure these actions are executed in an organised, coordinated and scheduled manner, the strategy establishes a small CoE.
 It will liaise between projects, teams and subject-matter experts, and encourage the organisation on its path towards an open working culture.